Loading…

 Learning Objectives

-Examine PMDA's efforts to address Japan's drug lag and promote an accelerated clinical development environment; Evaluate the trial landscape and analyze the challenges in developing Regenerative Medicine, Orphan, and Pediatric drugs in Japan; Develop strategies for Japan to engage in multi-regional trials, considering the unique aspects of conducting clinical studies in the country.
+Discuss PMDA's efforts to address Japan's drug lag and promote an accelerated clinical development environment; Describe the trial landscape and analyze the challenges in developing Regenerative Medicine, Orphan, and Pediatric drugs in Japan; Develop strategies for Japan to engage in multi-regional trials, considering the unique aspects of conducting clinical studies in the country.

 Chair